AzureAD/azure-activedirectory-library-for-android/README.md

     <type>aar</type>
 </dependency>
 ```

-To build with Maven, you can use the pom.xml at top level

-  * Follow the steps at [Prerequests section to setup your maven for android](https://github.com/MSOpenTech/azure-activedirectory-library-for-android/wiki/Setting-up-maven-environment-for-Android)
-  * Setup emulator with SDK 18
-  * go to root folder
-  * mvn clean install
-  * cd samples\hello
-  * mvn android:deploy android:run
-  * You should see app launching
-  * Enter test user credentials to try

-Jar packages will be also submitted beside the aar package.

 ###Option 5: jar package inside libs folder
 You can get the jar file from maven the repo and drop into the *libs* folder in your project.
 You need to copy the required resources to your project as well since the jar packages don't include them.